oldhill/dotfiles/README.md

 dotfiles
 ========

-Basic config for vim and bash
+Basic vim and bash configs for Mac OSX (.bash_profile) and Linux (.bashrc)

-Requires gmarik's [Vundle](https://github.com/gmarik/vundle) plugin manager for Vim
+Displays git branch in custom colored command prompt, configures vim keybindings at command prompt with remap, and other things

+Not currently using tmux related things